|

 targets we are truly dedicated to putting more back into nature

-a few local stones and makes every aspect of her jewellery pieces
+few local stones and makes every aspect of her jewellery pieces

-wildlife protection and nature restoration projects.
+wildlife protection and nature restoration projects in the UK

 Kerstin uses only sustainable gold - this means carefully recycled